-- Increase funding for the Virginia Housing Trust Fund in order to create and preserve affordable housing and to reduce homelessness in the Commonwealth; - Expand the pool of resources available for down payment assistance, as down payment costs are a major barrier to homeownership; - Enhance and create more state-funded rental assistance programs for individuals with disabilities and people experiencing homelessness, such as the Livable Homes Tax Credit, State Rental Assistance Program (SRAP), Virginia Homeless Solutions Program (VHSP), and previously provided Housing Choice Vouchers; and, - Prohibit housing discrimination based on source of income, which disproportionately impacts older adults and people with disabilities.
+- Increase funding for the Virginia Housing Trust Fund in order to create and preserve affordable housing and reduce homelessness in Northern Virginia (one possibility would be to create a Northern Virginia pool within the Housing Trust Fund); - Expand the pool of resources available for down payment assistance, as down payment costs are a major barrier to homeownership; - Enhance and create more state-funded rental assistance programs for individuals with disabilities and people experiencing homelessness, such as the Livable Homes Tax Credit, State Rental Assistance Program (SRAP), Virginia Homeless Solutions Program (VHSP), and previously provided Housing Choice Vouchers; - Increase funding for permanent supportive housing units (allocated based on the size of the population served) for individuals with severe mental illness, substance use disorder, and developmental disabilities; and, - Prohibit housing discrimination based on source of income, which disproportionately impacts older adults and people with disabilities.
 (Updates and reaffirms previous position.)
+(The 2019 GA directed the Department of Behavioral Health and Developmental Services (DBHDS) to report on permanent supportive housing services by November 1, 2019.)